Frost Mage PvP Rotation and Playstyle (Shadowlands / 9.0.2)

 Shatter Combinations

-Before going into the damage rotation, understanding how to maximize your "Shatters" and generating big Icicles is a key part of playing a Frost Mage.
+Before going into the damage rotation, understanding how to maximize your "Shatters" and how to create space and pressure for your team.

-A crucial part of Frost Mage damage is dealing damage to targets that are
+A crucial part of Frost Mage gameplay is dealing damage to targets that are

 Freeze,